DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 - `rpy`: The orientation of the thruster in the `base_link` frame, using extrinsic Euler angles.
 The rotations are performed specified in the order: roll, pitch, yaw.
 They are also given in that order in degrees.
 For example:
     - An orientation of `[0, 0, 0]` means when the thruster is commanded to exert positive power, it will push the robot in the positive x direction.
     - An orientation of `[0, 0, 180]` means the thruster is rotated 180 degrees around the z axis, so when the thruster is commanded to exert positive power, it will push the robot in the negative x direction.
-    - An orientation of `[0, 90, 0]` means the thruster is rotated 90 degrees around the y axis, so when the thruster is commanded to exert positive power, it will push the robot in the positive z direction.
+    - An orientation of `[0, 90, 0]` means the thruster is rotated 90 degrees around the y axis, so when the thruster is commanded to exert positive power, it will push the robot in the negative z direction.
 > [!NOTE]
 > Specifying a non-zero roll will not affect the direction the thruster pushes the robot in.
 This is because relative to itself, the force exerted by the thruster is always in the positive x direction.
 Thus, rotation about the x axis does not affect the axis of thrust.
 - `flipped`: Whether the thruster is flipped.
 This is used to account for ESCs that are wired in reverse.
 If `true`, when the thruster is commanded to exert positive power, it will push the robot in the direction opposite to what is expected based on its orientation.